Credit Card Processing Fees: What’s The Average & How Much Should You Pay?

 - Transaction Size: Larger transactions are riskier than smaller ones, so the issuing banks charge a higher fee to process them.
 Credit card brands use a variety of additional factors to determine whether a transaction is “large” or “small,” so there isn’t a simple one-size-fits-all rule to determine where a given transaction will fall.

 - Merchant Category Code: The major credit card brands use merchant category codes (MCCs) to classify businesses by the type of goods and services they offer.
-Your business may or may not fall under more than one MCC, depending on your product lineup.
+Depending on your product lineup your business may fall under more than one MCC, depending on your product lineup.

 Assessments